stashed/docs/docs/addons/nats/authentications/nkey-auth/index.md

 namespace/demo created
 ```

-> Note: YAML files used in this tutorial are stored [here](https://github.com/stashed/docs/tree/{{< param "info.version" >}}/docs/addons/nats/authentications/basic/examples).
+> Note: YAML files used in this tutorial are stored [here](https://github.com/stashed/docs/tree/{{< param "info.version" >}}/docs/addons/nats/authentications/nkey-auth/examples).

 ## Prepare NATS

-In this section, we are going to deploy a NATS cluster with Basic authentication enabled.
+In this section, we are going to deploy a NATS cluster with nkey authentication enabled.
 Then, we are going to create a stream and publish some messages into it.

 ### Deploy NATS Cluster

 At first, let's deploy a NATS cluster.
-Here, we are going to use [NATS]( https://nats-io.github.io/k8s/helm/charts/)  chart from [nats.io](https://nats.io/).
+Here, we are going to use [NATS]( https://github.com/nats-io/k8s/tree/main/helm/charts/nats)  chart from [nats.io](https://nats.io/).

 Let's deploy a NATS cluster named `sample-nats` using Helm as below,